-My past works contain more representation, using my writing to create stories that abandon specific historical narratives- a plant from yesterday, fruit from a decade ago, a religious symbol from childhood, or feelings from a teenage dream.
+a plant from yesterday, fruit from a decade ago, a religious symbol from childhood, or feelings from a teenage dream.
 Each "bad poem" becomes the foundation for every painting while also attempting to practice presence throughout the painting process.

-Gigi Boetto is a painter in New York City, where she has lived for over 20 years.
+Gigi Boetto grew up in Wisconsin but has lived in New York City for over 20 years.
 Gigi holds a BFA from the University of Wisconsin- Madison.
-Raised in a small, homogeneously white town on an island on an inland lake in the middle of Wisconsin, memories of her childhood are present in much of her work.
-Having explored many mediums over the years, Gigi has been a dedicated painter since 2014.
+Having explored many mediums over the years, Gigi has dedicated her studio practice exclusively to painting since 2013.